View the full list of fields, first using long-form arguments:

 scyld-nodectl exec

-mechanism, and the result is streamed back to
+mechanism.
+The result is streamed back to

 the scyld-modimg